jhontejada95/CAFE-INDEX/README.md

 - Docker and Docker Compose (for containerized deployment)
 - SubQuery node or access to a SubQuery GraphQL endpoint
 - DeepSeek API key (optional, for explanation feature)
+- Westend account with funds (for the price oracle functionality)

 ## Installation